awietek/xdiag/docs/documentation/states/state.md

 ---

 #### imag
-Returns whether the imaginary part of the State.
+Returns the imaginary part of the State.

 === "C++"
 	```c++